SlabberP/Machine-Learning-Practice-Solutions/README.md

 This is business data

 #### Problem:
 This is a classification problem.
+The outcome column indicates 1 if a customer has claimed his/her loan else 0.

 #### Features:
 The data consists of 19 features.